oss-inc/mowa-wifi-sensing-labelling/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/pjs990301/mowa-wifi-sensing-labelling/blob/main/LICENSE) file for details
+This project is licensed under the BSD-3-Clause license - see the [LICENSE.md](https://github.com/pjs990301/mowa-wifi-sensing-labelling/blob/main/LICENSE) file for details

+The environmental settings are described below. the [LICENSE_Dependency.md](https://github.com/oss-inc/mowa-wifi-sensing-labelling/blob/main/LICENSE_Dependency.md) file for details